vechain/grant-program/applications/thisismagma.md

 #### M2: Create a DTT

-1) Develop the DTT, a ERC-1155 based NFT tree to contain amm building metadata
+1) Develop the DTT, a ERC-1155 based NFT tree to contain all building metadata
 2) Add storefactory logic to the DTT
 3) Deploy on mainnent